 Coalition Building & Uniting Hunting Groups to Promote and Protect Hunting Rights

-Recent Action: Prepared two full days of presentations developed by NRA and CRPA to California hunting groups laying out a plan for addressing attacks on hunting rights in California.
+Recent Action: Developed two full days of presentations for California hunting groups laying out a plan for addressing attacks on hunting rights in California.

 Status: The groups unanimously agreed to form a coalition and develop a coordinated system to effectively and efficiently oppose and roll back anti-hunting regulations.